SRI RAM GOBURDHUN CHARITABLE TRUST

 Secondary Section (class VI to IX)

 These classes are also held in two shifts.
 Emphasis is laid on the school curriculum and teaching the child to study independently and enable him to get good results in the school leaving examinations and thus accede to further education.
+This is imperative as the parents cannot afford private tuition and without tuition the children cannot get good marks needed for access to further education

 Number of children: limited due to shortage of space and computers